getify/h5ive-DEPRECATED/README.md

 3. Submit a pull-request with **only** your example file, and explain the API facade you are proposing.
 We'll discuss it in that pull request.

-4. Once we feel that the API facade is in good shape, amend your pull request to include a sample implementation (named `{WRAPPER_NAME}.h5ive.js`, and we'll take it from there.
+4. Once we feel that the API facade is in good shape, amend your pull request to include a sample implementation (named `{WRAPPER_NAME}.h5ive.js`, and we'll take it from there. **NOTE:** please also include one or more tests along with the module's implementation (see "Testing" above).

 Also, **PLEASE** avoid these things: